Chtholly-Boss/notes/the_pragmatic_programmer.md

 # 程序员修炼之道
 ## Preface
-- 喜欢尝试 & 快速适应
+- like new things and quick adaptation
-- 好奇心
+- curiosity
-- 未经证实不会轻易接受
+- critical thinking
-- 试图深刻理解问题
+- try to deeply understand the problem
-- 关注你的技艺
+- Focus on your skills
-- 思考自己正在做什么
+- Think what you are doing now

 **Pragmatic and Persistent**
 ## ch1